What does a new patient visit at SC Custom Chiro look like?

 What if I need to change or cancel my appointment?

-At SC Custom Chiro, we want to make sure that every patient has the opportunity to be treated promptly.
+At Custom Chiropractor, we want to make sure that every patient has the opportunity to be treated promptly.
 In order for that to happen, we adhere to a strict cancellation policy.
 Please let us know if you are unable to make your appointment 24 hours before the scheduled time, and we are happy to reschedule.
 There is a fee for late cancellations and no shows.